 All customers can use the

-go-debug.js files to run their app.
+go-debug.js files or the corresponding ES module files to run their app.

 However, if you have purchased a license to the GoJS TypeScript source code, you can build your app from the TypeScript source.

 Popular module bundlers such as Webpack are able to remove a number of modules from the source, provided you are not using them,

 to shrink the size of the deliverable file.

 go-debug.js files are built in a custom process to reduce size,